What is Good Local Adapt?

 Phase 3.
 Building works and supervision.

-This action deals with the implementation of a prototype solution on green infrastructure and stormwater management in Amurrio to help the City to face three issues that are worsening with climate change: heat waves, drought (and water scarcity), and intense rain/floods.
-In effect, Amurrio’s pilot neighbourhood is characterized by a high proportion of cement, with very few green spaces and consequently a low rate of water infiltration potential.
+This action deals with the implementation of a prototype solution on green infrastructure and stormwater management in Legazpi to help the City to face three issues that are worsening with climate change: heat waves, drought (and water scarcity), and intense rain/floods.
+In effect, Legazpi’s pilot neighbourhood is characterized by a high proportion of cement, with very few green spaces and consequently a low rate of water infiltration potential.
 It is directly linked with other actions of the project as it will incorporate and test design solutions proposed in action C2, developed in action C3 and prioritized in action C4; and will drive to the design of normative tendering documents based on action C5 outputs.
-The urban space proposed by the Town of Amurrio is located in Belako neighbourhood.
+The urban space proposed by the Town of Legazpi is located in San Ignacio neighbourhood.
 It is a 1 hectare urban public space composed by 9 building blocks with very few green areas and with massive concrete-asphalt surfaces.
 Green infrastructure intervention could also help connect other municipal green areas which are

 currently disconnected.
 Images and plans of the current state are attached.
 The action will demonstrate the technical and financial viability to implement green infrastructure urban design solutions and will constitute a showcase for adaptation.